Malmesbury: Culture and community

 Malmesbury has an annual carnival, which takes place throughout August.
 This consists of various events throughout the month, culminating in a procession through the town, typically held on the last Saturday.
 Since its inception in 1917, it has grown to include more than 30 events, ranging from music events to an attempt on the world record for the largest pillow fight.
-A new Carnival Committee was formed in 2019 with the aim of raising money for the local community.

-Since 2007, the annual world music festival WOMAD Charlton Park has been held in Charlton Park.
-This usually takes place over the last weekend of July, spanning approximately three and a half days from the Thursday evening to Monday morning.
+From 2007 to 2024, the annual world music festival WOMAD Charlton Park was held each summer in Charlton Park, near Malmesbury.

 Community facilities

 Malmesbury has a number of public parks and gardens.
 Three of these (St Aldhelm's Mead, Cuckingstool Mead and White Lion Recreation Park) were registered in 2013 as Fields in Trust, giving them long-lasting protection as free, open recreational spaces.
 Malmesbury also has a leisure centre (The Activity Zone) and a public library, both of which are managed by Wiltshire Council.
-A mobile library also services the town.
+A mobile library also serves the town.

 Sport and leisure

-Malmesbury has a non-League football team Malmesbury Victoria F.C., who play at The Flying Monk Ground.
-The team plays in the Hellenic Football League.
+Malmesbury has a non-League football team Malmesbury Victoria F.C., who play at The Flying Monk Ground in the Hellenic Football League.
 A swimming club, 'Malmesbury Marlins', train at The Activity Zone leisure centre.
 Malmesbury Cricket Club are an ECB Clubmark accredited sports club who play at The Wortheys sports ground, with adult and junior teams playing in the Wiltshire Leagues.